MediaBox-AUIKits/AUIAICall/iOS/README_English.md

 ```

 ## Common Issues
-For more AUIKits questions and usage instructions, search for DingTalk group (35685013712) to join the AUI customer support group and contact us.
+For more questions and usage instructions, search for DingTalk group (106730016696) to join the support group and contact us.